tokio-rs/website/content/docs/getting-started/futures.md

 # Poll based Futures

-As discussed in the previous section, Rust futures are poll based.
+As hinted at earlier, Rust futures are poll based.
 This means that instead of a `Future` being responsible for pushing the data somewhere once it is complete, it relies on being asked whether it is complete or not.

 This is a unique aspect of the Rust future library.
 Most future libraries for other programming languages use a push based model where callbacks are supplied to the future and the computation invokes the callback immediately with the computation result.

 Using a poll based model offers [many advantages], including being a zero cost abstraction, i.e., using Rust futures has no added overhead compared to writing